survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 * *CONTRIBUTING.md* - A guide for potential contributors describing how the code should be developed.
 * *CHANGELOG.md* - This document describes major changes per version.
 If you do major API changes, it can be a good idea to cover them here.
 It is possible to generate the file based on Git commit history, provided you write nice enough commits.
 * *.travis.yml* - [Travis CI](https://travis-ci.org/) is a popular continuous integration platform that is free for open source projects.
 You can run the tests of your package over multiple systems using it.
-There are other alternatives of course, but Travis is popular.
 * *.gitignore* - Ignore patterns for Git, i.e., which files shouldn't go under version control.
 It can be useful to ignore npm distribution files here so they don't clutter your repository.
 * *.npmignore* - Ignore patterns for npm.
 This describes which files shouldn't go to your distribution version.
 A good alternative is to use the [files](https://docs.npmjs.com/files/package.json#files) field at *package.json*.
 It allows you to maintain a whitelist of files to include into your distribution version.
 * *.eslintignore* - Ignore patterns for ESLint.
 Again, tool specific.